dtrabas/Pruebas-desarrollo/Git_Basics.md

 		# Delete the old branch on remote - where <remote> is, for example, origin
 		git push <remote> --delete old_name

-		# Push the new branch to remote
-		git push <remote> new_name

-		# Reset the upstream branch for the new_name local branch
+		# Finally, push the <new_name> local branch and reset the upstream branch
 		git push <remote> -u new-name

 ---